paroi-tech/direct-vuex/README.md

   // … store implementation here …
 } as const)

-export default store
+// Export the direct-store instead of the classic Vuex store. export default store

+// The following exports will be used to enable types in the
+// implementation of actions.
 export { rootActionContext, moduleActionContext }

-export type AppStore = typeof store declare module "vuex" {
+// The following lines enable types in the injected store '$store'. export type AppStore = typeof store declare module "vuex" {
   interface Store<S> {